You are here

 - Graduate degree in inclusive design with research assistantship in cognitive semiotics

 - Previously practising emerging artist in ceramics

-- Familiar with of Chinese and English typography
+- Familiar with of English and Chinese typography

 - Knowledge of French typography (Ramat 2012)

 - Knowledge of APA (6th ed.) citation style

-- Working knowledge of MLA (7th ed.), IEEE, ACM and Chicago citation styles
+- Working knowledge of Chicago, IEEE, ACM and MLA (7th ed.) citation styles

-- Can work with markup languages including HTML, LaTeX, PO files and programming languages including PHP
+- Can work with markup languages including HTML, LaTeX, XML, PO files and programming languages including PHP (WordPress and Drupal strings)

 - Understands the principles of HTML accessibility